theindianappguy/TinderGoldRedesign/README.md

 # Here’s a Tinder Gold redesign concept for the popular dating app.

-UI created getting inspired from one share on behance by [DigitX](https://www.behance.net/gallery/80061363/Social-media-DIGITX)
+UI created getting inspired from one shared on behance Try Now [Android](https://drive.google.com/file/d/1_FGwn8fwBixYfWuoXCf3uHU31OfVkECK/view?usp=sharing)

 More things will be added as well so make sure to star the project